nats-io/nats-spark-connector/README.md

 for each partition is kept in Spark for the purpose of fault tolerance (FT).
 There also is an option to always start from each partition's first offset during a Spark restart, instead of the FT configuration.

-This flavor is contained in the subdirectory **'partitioned'**, which has its own README.md containing further information.

-- **filtered:**
-This is a future scenario TBD.